Scalingo/documentation/_posts/platform/app/2000-01-01-autoscaler.md

 {% assign img_url = 'https://cdn.scalingo.com/documentation/screenshot_dashboard_autoscalers.png' %}
 {% include mdl_img.html %}

+The *Minimum Containers* value cannot be under 2.
+The reason is that the autoscaler should not impact the availability of the application, and scaling an application to less than 1 container might impact the availability.
+Indeed, our terms of service state that when an application is scaled to 1 container, the SLA Scalingo provides is 98%.
+It is 99.9% if the application is scaled to 2 containers.
+We don't want the autoscaler to have an impact on the contractual availability.

 The **Target** is used by the autoscaler to adapt the number of containers of your application.
 We also provide you with a recommended value you can use as